pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 Regardless of where or how we are served, we may comply with any state or federal legal process, including, without limitation, any writ of attachment, adverse claim, execution, garnishment, tax levy, restraining order, subpoena or warrant relating to you or your account which we believe to be valid.
 You agree that we may honor legal process that is served personally, by mail, or by facsimile transmission at any of our offices (including locations other than where the funds, records or property sought is held), even if the law requires personal delivery at the office where your account or records are maintained.
 You agree that we will have no liability to you for honoring any such legal process.
 You also agree that we will have no obligation to assert on your behalf any applicable exemptions to execution or attachment under any applicable state or federal law.
 We will also have and may enforce a right of setoff and security interest against any of your accounts in order to reimburse us for our fees and expenses, including attorneys' fees, court costs and expenses, in complying with legal process.

-Special Circumstances |

-31

 We may comply with process we deem appropriate even if it appears to affect the interest of only one owner of a joint account.
 We may refuse to permit withdrawals or transfers from your account until such legal process is satisfied or dismissed even if such action results in insufficient funds to pay a check you have written or otherwise satisfy an obligation you may have incurred.

-Accounts opened with trust or fiduciary designations (e.g., "XYZ, Inc. client trust account") may be subject to legal process unless our records contain an express written trust or court order that provides otherwise.
+Accounts opened with trust or fiduciary designations (e.g., 'XYZ, Inc. client trust account') may be subject to legal process unless our records contain an express written trust or court order that provides otherwise.

 Upon receipt of any legal process, you will be liable to us for our processing fee, and reimbursement for our record research, reproduction and handling costs.
 We may deduct such fee, as well as any expenses, including, without limitation, attorneys' fees in connection with any such document or legal process, from your account or any other account you may have with us without prior notice to you, or we may bill you directly for such expenses and fees.